-In order for us to carry out our contract with you to protect and maintain your intellectual property, you will need to provide us with limited personal data such as the name, business address and nationality of applicants and inventors.
+In order for us to carry out our contract with you to protect and maintain your (or your client’s) intellectual property, you will need to provide us with limited personal data such as the name, business address and nationality of applicants and inventors.
 We will store this information on our electronic and/paper files, and we will file this information as necessary at Intellectual Property Offices in the jurisdictions where you choose to protect your intellectual property.
-In many jurisdictions, especially those outside the EU, this will mean our sharing your information with a carefully chosen local firm of intellectual property professionals who can deal directly with the Intellectual Property Office in their region.
+In many jurisdictions, especially those outside the EU, this will mean our sharing that information with a carefully chosen local firm of intellectual property professionals who can deal directly with the Intellectual Property Office in their region.
 The firms with whom we work in other jurisdictions follow similar professional standards to our own.
 Please ask us, if you require a copy of their policies regarding data protection.
 As a patent, design or trade mark application progresses towards grant, the application and the personal data contained within it will be published by the Intellectual Property Office concerned.

 We will also need to hold the information necessary for maintaining and administering your account with us, such as your invoicing name and address, bank details and contact details.
 This is necessary for the performance of our contract with you.

 We may also need you to provide evidence of your identity, or the identity of other people connected with your work, in order to comply with our legal obligations under the Money Laundering, Terrorist Financing and Transfer of Funds Regulations.

 We rely on you to comply with the EU General Data Protection Regulation (“GDPR”) and any other applicable laws relating to data protection with regard to the information you provide to us, including the obtaining of any necessary consents if you supply us with personal data other than your own.